mehakgoenka99/autism-child-therapy-in-mumbai/README.md

 **Embracing Individuality:**

 No two children with ASD are alike.
-Therefore, **[autism child therapy in Mumbai]**(https://www.butterflylearnings.com/) emphasizes individualized approaches tailored to each child's specific strengths, weaknesses, and learning styles.
+Therefore, [autism child therapy in Mumbai](https://www.butterflylearnings.com/)emphasizes individualized approaches tailored to each child's specific strengths, weaknesses, and learning styles.
 This ensures that therapy targets their core challenges and fosters their individual talents and abilities.

 **Building Communication Bridges:**